 In addition to the yearly leave limits, a resident must not take more than a total of 24 weeks (six months) of leave over the four years of residency.
 If this limit is exceeded, the residency must be extended for at least the duration of time that the individual was absent in excess of 24 weeks.
-If a resident will miss more than the allowed 12 weeks in the 2019-2020 residency year and/or will have missed over the allowed 24 weeks over the four years due to the COVID-19 pandemic, they should contact ABOG at exams@abog.org.

-Extensions of training must have an educational plan outlined for the continued training with specific educational and clinical experience goals and objectives to be achieved for the chief (senior) resident year.
+Extensions of training must have an educational plan outlined for the continued training with specific educational and clinical experience goals and objectives to be achieved, including for the chief (senior) resident year.
+This educational plan must include a description of what training was missed, how the missed training is being attained, and a block diagram that covers the entire length of training.
+This plan must be submitted to ABOG for approval at exams@abog.org.